mayasharma2110/Keep-Riding/README.md

 ## Online validation

 * I checked the website on chrome, microsoft edge and internet explorer browsers.
-* Used chrome developer tools and responsinator.com to check responsiveness on mobile, tablet and laptop devices.
+* Used chrome developer tools and [responsinator](https://www.responsinator.com/) to check responsiveness on mobile, tablet and laptop devices.
 I also checked the website on my 15 inch laptop, 20 inch monitor and sony smartphone.
-* Used validator.w3.org to validate html and css code.
+* Used an [online validator](validator.w3.org) to validate my html and css code and to check for no errors or warnings.

 * lighthouse in chrome dev tools for performance and accessibility